isabella232/experience-manager-brand-portal.es-ES/help/using/brand-portal-faqs.md

 **Ans.** The functionality is by design, the viewer users are not permitted to share link for collections as they have limited privileges due to which they cannot add users to create a share link.
 It is a known issue that the share link for collections is currently visible to the viewer users.
 This issue will be fixed in the upcoming release, the option to share link for the collections will not be available to the viewer users.
 -->

 **Ques.
-No puedo publicar los recursos de la carpeta de contribución de Brand Portal a Recursos de Experience Manager después de actualizar a Adobe Developer Console.
-Mi instancia de autor está en Experience Manager Assets 6.5.4. ¿Cuál podría ser el motivo?**
+No puedo publicar los recursos de la carpeta de contribución de Brand Portal a Experience Manager Assets después de actualizar a Adobe Developer Console.
+Mi instancia de autor está en Experience Manager Assets 6.5.4. ¿Cuál podría ser la razón posible?**

 **Ans.** Sí, hay un problema conocido al publicar los recursos de la carpeta de contribución en Experience Manager Assets 6.5.4 a través de Adobe Developer Console.

-El problema se ha solucionado en Recursos de Experience Manager 6.5.5.
-Puede actualizar la instancia de Recursos de Experience Manager al Service Pack más reciente y [actualizar las configuraciones](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) en Adobe Developer Console.
+El problema se ha solucionado en Experience Manager Assets 6.5.5.
+Puede actualizar la instancia de Experience Manager Assets al último Service Pack y [actualizar las configuraciones](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) en Adobe Developer Console.

 <!--
 Broken link of download hotfix, comment out this section until we have the latest URL.